OpenAssistantGPT/OpenAssistantGPT/README.md

 - Create documentation with gitbooks and implement our own chatbot with it

+- Create production pricing on stripe and set variable in env
+- Create support page
+  - email
+  - questions
+  - add to db

 - Add a "how to" on the dashboard when there is nothing only add the button create chatbot on main page when there is at least one file